 |Title:||National Center for Research in Policy and Practice|

-|Principal Investigator:||Penuel, William R.||Awardee:||Regents of the University of Colorado|
+|Principal Investigator:||Penuel, William R.||Awardee:||University of Colorado, Boulder|

-|Program:||National Research and Development Centers [Program Details]|
+|Program:||Education Research and Development Centers [Program Details]|

-|Award Period:||5 years (7/1/2014-6/30/2019)||Award Amount:||$4,995,353|
+|Award Period:||5 years (7/1/2014-6/30/2019)||Award Amount:||$4,995,352|

 Topic: Knowledge Utilization

-Purpose: The National Center for Research in Policy and Practice will develop and validate measures to document research use in schools, understand the conditions under which research is used and the factors that promote or inhibit research use in schools, and identify and examine researcher practices that are associated with greater use of research in schools and school districts.
-In addition, the Center will engage in leadership and outreach activities that will help school and district leaders apply study findings, including interactive meetings and use of technology to foster meaningful exchange among researchers, practitioners, and other stakeholders on how research can best be used to improve school performance and student outcomes.
+Purpose: The National Center for Research in Policy and Practice developed measures and tools to document research use in schools, described the conditions under which research is used and the factors that promote or inhibit research use in schools and school districts, and identified and examined researcher practices that were associated with greater use of research.
+In addition, the Center engaged in leadership and outreach activities that helped school and district leaders apply study findings, including interactive meetings and use of technology to foster meaningful exchange among researchers, practitioners, and other stakeholders on how research can best be used to support educational improvement and transformation.

-The Center will build a website that targets the needs of district leaders, principals, and researchers.
-The website will allow for different entry points based on audience.
-The website will include findings from research presented using practitioner-friendly formats, as well as academic working papers.
+Leadership and Dissemination Activities: NCRPP had several leadership and engagement strategies.
+The Center built a website that targets the needs of district leaders, principals, and researchers.
+The website included findings from research presented using practitioner-friendly formats, as well as academic working papers.
 The website will also include links to published research and a repository of measures developed as part of the study.
-Finally, the website will include links for novice researchers and graduate students that include readings in the field of research use.
+The website was updated regularly and linked to NCRPP's active twitter account, @NCRPP.

 Project Website: http://NCRPP.org